-There must be no conflicts of interest between the external reviewer (opponent) or members of the examining committee and the doctoral student or supervisors.
+There must be no conflicts of interest between the external reviewer or members of the examining committee and the doctoral student or supervisor.
 The following circumstances must particularly be taken into account in relation to the examining committee:

-A conflict of interest exists if
+A conflict of interest exists for the following reasons:

-- during the previous five years two persons have collaborated scientifically or have co-produced scientific knowledge.
-Joint publication is an example of coproduction.
-Reasons can be given for excluding a conflict of interest, e.g. where collaboration occurred within a scientific consortium in which joint publication does not necessarily imply a conflict of interest; - in cases of close collaboration, there could be a conflict of interest even if the collaboration took place longer than five years ago; - a supervisor-doctoral student relationship has existed, regardless of how long ago.
+- Two persons have collaborated scientifically or have co-produced scientific knowledge during the previous five years.
+Joint publication is an example of co-production.
+Reasons can be given for excluding a conflict of interest, e.g. where collaboration occurred within a scientific consortium in which joint publication does not necessarily imply a conflict of interest. - In cases of close collaboration, there could be a conflict of interest even if the collaboration took place longer than five years ago. - A supervisor-doctoral student relationship has existed, regardless of how long ago.

-The external reviewer and examining committee members are under a duty to report a conflict of interest in relation to a doctoral student or supervisors.
-When an application is submitted for the public defence of a doctoral thesis, the examining committee and the external reviewer should submit a signed declaration of conflicts of interest on the relevant form.
+The external reviewer and examining committee members are under a duty to report a conflict of interest in relation to a doctoral student or supervisor.
+When an application is submitted for the public defence of a doctoral thesis, the examining committee and the faculty examiner should submit a signed declaration of conflicts of interest on the relevant form.